 No: Replace the IR sensor board and retest.
-Refer to the "IR Board" take apart procedure.
+Refer to the "IR Board" procedure in Take Apart.
 If the issue persists after replacing these parts, replace the logic board.

 3. Access System Preferences and click Security.
 In the Security pane check the following: